 What is a dropped kerb?

-A dropped footway is a sloping kerb at the edge of a pavement normally to help pedestrians - especially those with pushchairs, the elderly and the disabled - cross the road or to allow vehicular access to a drive or parking facilities.
+A dropped footway is a sloping kerb at the edge of a pavement normally to help pedestrians cross the road (especially those with pushchairs, the elderly and the disabled), or to allow vehicular access to a drive or parking facilities.

 Please see Vehicle Crossover (dropped kerbs) for details on how to apply to have a vehicle crossover constructed in order to provide vehicular access to park on your property.